-There are already a number of websites that let people order glasses online, at considerable savings.
+Spotted: There are already a number of websites that allow you to order glasses online, with considerable price savings.
 Now, a company in California are taking things one step further with a device that allows users to test their eyesight at home.
 EyeQue have developed the VisionCheck, a personal vision tracker.
-The VisionCheck is an automated optical device that can measure and track reflective error, and allow users to order new glasses with the test results.
+The VisionCheck is an automated optical device that can measure and track reflective error, allowing users to order new glasses with the test results.

 VisionCheck combines a cloud-based platform, a smartphone application, and a motorised optical scope.
-The scope snaps onto the smartphone screen.
-The user then places it against their eye to perform the testing.
+The scope snaps onto the smartphone screen, and the user places it against their eye to perform the test.
 The accompanying app displays different images on the screen, while an internal motor rotates a series of lenses to measure the eye’s focus and astigmatism.
-A separate tool built into the app measures the distance between the pupils, and provides the spherical, cylindrical and axis measurements that are needed to make glasses.
+A separate tool built into the app measures the distance between the pupils and provides the spherical, cylindrical and axis measurements that are needed to make glasses.
 The data is sent to the phone via Bluetooth and then uploaded to the VisionCheck platform, where the results are processed.
 Consumers can use the results to order eyeglasses through online retailers from the convenience of their own home.

-Springwise has already covered various sustainable forms of public transport, from electric taxis to travel subscription services.
-Now the Pakistani city of Karachi will benefit from zero emission public transport.
+Spotted: Springwise has already covered various sustainable forms of public transport, from electric taxis to travel subscription services.
+Now the Pakistani city of Karachi will benefit from zero-emission public transport.

 The BRT aims to cover a 30 kilometre transport corridor that will benefit 1.5 million residents.
 It will add 25 new bus stations, safer pedestrian crossings, and bike-sharing facilities, to name but a few new features.
 The project also helps to prevent 3,200 tonnes of cow manure polluting the ocean every day.
 50,000 gallons of fresh water will also be saved, as it was previously used to wash the waste in the ocean bay.

-The buses integrate in stages and will become fully active in 2020.
-It is however doubtful as to whether 200 buses is enough to support the city’s already struggling public transport needs.
+The buses will integrate in stages, becoming fully active in 2020.
+It is doubtful however, whether 200 buses are enough to support the city’s already struggling public transport needs.
 Yet in tackling such a large and integral network, the environmental benefits could be huge.

 At Springwise we have seen how products are becoming more connected in order to increase customer interaction.
 We’ve previously seen goods personalised with tags that unlock digital content.
 More recently, we covered a beer label that uses NFC and facial recognition to communicate with customers through an app.
 By combining product information with lifestyle inspiration, Mammut is creating a new way of bringing interactive product information to the consumer.